 2. What The Health

 IMDB Rating: 7.4 / 10

-Critically acclaimed as “a wellness film that health organizations don’t want you to see,” What Health follows the filmmaker Kip Andersen’s journey as he uncovers the unhealthful relationship between the state, the animal farming industry, and the big pharma.
-One of the popular and Best Vegan Documentaries to Watch.
+Critically acclaimed as “a wellness film that health organizations don’t want you to see,” What Health follows the filmmaker Kip Andersen’s journey as he uncovers the unhealthful relationship between the state, the animal farming industry, and the big pharma and health benefits One of the popular and Best Vegan Documentaries to Watch.

 The film explores and reveals the health effects of meat and dairy consumption, as well as current attempts to conceal them.